Electronic Waste (E-Waste)

 Unwanted or damaged lab equipment must be disposed of through the lab equipment decommissioning process.
-This disposal service is operated by Environmental Health and Safety.
+Environmental Health and Safety operate this disposal service Environmental Health and Safety.
 You can contact them to arrange proper disposal by calling ext.
-53282 or emailing email@example.com.
+53282 or emailing firstname.lastname@example.org.

 On the University of Guelph campus, batteries are classified as hazardous waste.

 PLEASE DO NOT place batteries into the garbage or recycling streams.